Mobile usage expands exponentially. Digital advertising has to adapt. How cookie files are an issue and what is the answer to it?

 1. Client ID or Device ID.

 An example of this would be an Apple’s Identifier for Advertisers – IDFA.
-As this feature is being developed, users receive an option to opt out specific points of advertising or tracking.
+As this feature is being developed, users receive an option to opt out specific points of mobile advertising or tracking.
 It’s a great thing for a single device, but cross-device tracking remains an issue.

 2. Universal Logins.